andresebr/kumodd/README.md

 developed.
 It has has been replaced by the [Google Cloud client libraries](https://github.com/googleapis/google-cloud-python) which are in development, and recommended for new work.

+## TODO

+For native Google Apps files, use the previously saved remote file metadata to detect wether the file has changed, using for instance, the revision number.